Blog →

 You will always have access to all emails sent by a delegated user.

 For roles that need full access to another’s inbox, such as an executive assistant needing a CEO’s inbox, Missive offers a Team Inbox solution.
-Connecting an email account to a Team Inbox allows all communications to be managed in one centralized space.
-This makes it easy to stay organized and adapt as your organization grows.
-Simply add new members to the Team, and they’ll instantly gain access to the shared emails.
+By connecting an email account to a Team Inbox, all communications can be managed in a dedicated space, organized, and even scaled as the organization grows.

 With team inboxes, there’s no need to mix shared emails with personal inboxes, and multiple team members can work together seamlessly, which is especially helpful for distributed teams.